 Participants are immediately and fully vested in their contributions plus actual earnings thereon.
-Vesting in the Company s matching contributions plus actual earnings thereon is based on years of service, as follows:
+Participants in the Plan beginning January 1, 2012 become 100% vested in the Company s matching contributions plus actual earnings thereon after three years of service.
+Participants prior to January 1, 2012 vest 20% in the Company s matching contributions plus actual earnings thereon after two years of service and 100% after three years.